-Terror police arrest man after worshipper set on fire on walk home from mosque
+Arrest after man set alight walking home from mosque

 “We would urge the community to work with the police and to avoid any speculation at this stage – and also like to thank them for their willingness to share information on this incident.”

-Extra officers will be in the area today to speak to the community and to provide reassurance.
+Extra officers will be in the area on Tuesday to speak to the community and to provide reassurance.

 Anyone with information has been asked to get in touch with West Midlands Police via Live Chat on the force website, or to contact Crimestoppers on 0800 555 111.